adamenko-arsen/SLE-Accurate-Solver/README.md

 ## Features

-- the opportunity to try to solve any SLE
+- the opportunity to try to solve any inputed system of linear equations
 - the opportunity to choose a solving method freely
-- The opportunity to output the solve of the manual typed or file inputed SLE
+- The opportunity to output the solve of SLE
 - the opportunity to output the 2D graphical representation of two linear equations and their solve
-- the ability to warn an user about his/her incorrect behaviour with this software
+- the ability to warn an user about his/her incorrectly typed entries
-- the ability to warn an user about impossibility of solving sort of inputed issues which cannot be performed (cannot solve SLE, cannot output to file, etc)
+- the ability to warn an user about impossibility of solving inputed SLE

 ## System requirements